consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn next_key_seed<K>(&mut self, seed: K) -> Result<Option<<K as >::Value>, <Self as >::Error>`

-  This returns `Ok(Some(key))` for the next key in the map, or `Ok(None)`
+  This returns `Ok(Some(key))` for the next key in the map, or `Ok(None)` if there are no more remaining entries.

+  `Deserialize` implementations should typically use `MapAccess::next_key` or `MapAccess::next_entry` instead.

 - `fn next_value_seed<V>(&mut self, seed: V) -> Result<<V as >::Value, <Self as >::Error>`

   This returns a `Ok(value)` for the next value in the map.

+  `Deserialize` implementations should typically use `MapAccess::next_value` instead.

+  # Panics

+  Calling `next_value_seed` before `next_key_seed` is incorrect and is allowed to panic or return bogus results.

 #### Provided Methods

 - `fn next_entry_seed<K, V>(&mut self, kseed: K, vseed: V) -> Result<Option<(<K as >::Value, <V as >::Value)>, <Self as >::Error>`

-  This returns `Ok(Some((key, value)))` for the next (key-value) pair in
+  This returns `Ok(Some((key, value)))` for the next (key-value) pair in the map, or `Ok(None)` if there are no more remaining items.

+  `MapAccess` implementations should override the default behavior if a more efficient implementation is possible.

+  `Deserialize` implementations should typically use `MapAccess::next_entry` instead.

 - `fn next_key<K>(&mut self) -> Result<Option<K>, <Self as >::Error>`

-  This returns `Ok(Some(key))` for the next key in the map, or `Ok(None)`
+  This returns `Ok(Some(key))` for the next key in the map, or `Ok(None)` if there are no more remaining entries.

+  This method exists as a convenience for `Deserialize` implementations.
+  `MapAccess` implementations should not override the default behavior.

 - `fn next_value<V>(&mut self) -> Result<V, <Self as >::Error>`

   This returns a `Ok(value)` for the next value in the map.

+  This method exists as a convenience for `Deserialize` implementations.
+  `MapAccess` implementations should not override the default behavior.

+  # Panics

+  Calling `next_value` before `next_key` is incorrect and is allowed to panic or return bogus results.

 - `fn next_entry<K, V>(&mut self) -> Result<Option<(K, V)>, <Self as >::Error>`

-  This returns `Ok(Some((key, value)))` for the next (key-value) pair in
+  This returns `Ok(Some((key, value)))` for the next (key-value) pair in the map, or `Ok(None)` if there are no more remaining items.

+  This method exists as a convenience for `Deserialize` implementations.
+  `MapAccess` implementations should not override the default behavior.

 - `fn size_hint(&self) -> Option<usize>`